kyuweftea/logwebservice/README.md

 [Postman](https://www.postman.com/) is the recommended way to send requests to the app, though any method of sending HTTP GET requests and showing the JSON responses will suffice.

 1. Download [Postman](https://www.postman.com/)
-2. Send a GET request with a URL like `http://localhost:3000/varlog/` (if sending a request to a different machine, replace `localhost` with its IP address)
+2. Send an HTTP GET request with a URL like `http://localhost:3000/varlog/` (if sending a request to a different machine, replace `localhost` with its IP address)
 3. The response contains links to files and directories contained under the hosts's `/var/log`.
 Click on the links to open a new postman tab pre-populated with a GET request to that resource.
 Requests to directories will respond with their contents, and requests to files will respond with their last 10 lines by default.
 4. Add query params to customize the log file lines in the response.
-Increase the maximum number of lines returned by specifying an integer for `max_line_count`, and filter the lines by specifying a regex for `filter_regex`.
+Increase the maximum number of lines returned by specifying an integer for `max_line_count`, and filter the lines by specifying a regex (represented as a URL-encoded string) for `filter_regex`.
 See examples below.

 ## Future work